c9s/php-FastRequire/README.md

 FastRequire
 ==================

-Load your minimal class requirements directly, and skip SPL functions to load these class files!
+SPL class loader is slow!
+Now you can load your minimal class requirements directly, and skip SPL functions to load these class files!

-You could also known your minimal class dependencies to reduce the overhead of your application by using `fast_require`.
+You can also know your minimal class dependencies to reduce the overhead of your application by using `fast_require`.

 Usage
 ---------